Frank McDonald (journalist): Biography

+McDonald died after a short illness, at Dublin's Blackrock Clinic on 5 September 2026, at the age of 76.

 Career

-McDonald began his journalism career as a freelance New York Correspondent for the Irish Press newspaper from 1972 to 1973, sub-editor with the Irish Press from 1973 to 1977 and reporter from 1977 to 1978.
-He joined the Irish Times in 1979, becoming Environment Correspondent in 1986, a post which he held until he was appointed Environment Editor in 2000.
-Throughout his career, his writing has focused on planning and development in Dublin, from the demolition of parts of Georgian Dublin to the effect of Airbnb.
+McDonald began his journalism career as a freelance New York Correspondent for the Irish Press, leaving to join The Irish Times in 1979.
+He became the Environment Correspondent for the The Irish Times in 1986, a post which he held until he was appointed Environment Editor in 2000.
+Throughout his career, his writing focused on planning and development in Dublin, from the demolition of parts of Georgian Dublin to the effect of Airbnb on the city.
+McDonald's seminal work was The Destruction of Dublin, which identified anomalies in the Irish planning system, the destruction of cultural heritage and the overly close relationships between Irish politicians and notable property developers of the day and the previous decades.

 He was a founding member of the Academy of Urbanism of Great Britain and Ireland.
-McDonald retired from the Irish Times in 2015.
+McDonald retired from The Irish Times in 2015.